simonharnqvist/bpp-msci-workflow/README.md

 It should be emphasised that this project is completely unaffiliated with BP&P and its development team.

 ## Prerequisites ##
-This workflow requires Snakemake as well as mamba.
+This workflow requires [Snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) as well as [mamba](https://github.com/mamba-org/mamba).
 Please see their respective websites to install them.
-In spite of what mamba maintainers warn, I've found that mamba can be installed safely in a conda environment other than base.
+In spite of what mamba maintainers warn, I've found that mamba can be installed safely in a conda environment other than base, which is helpful if you are on a managed system.

 ## 1. Set parameters in config.yaml ##
 Config.yaml is the main method of controlling the pipeline.
 It takes the following parameters: